7th ANNUAL SUMMER SESSION IN INTERNATIONAL AND COMPARATIVE LAW IN GIESSEN, GERMANY

 A joint offering of Marquette University Law School, the University of Wisconsin Law School and the Justus Liebig University Law School — Giessen

-Faculty will be drawn from all three schools and students will select two two-credit hour classes from a curriculum of three classes.
-The curriculum will be supplemented with two three-night field trips to Berlin and Munich to visit courts, other governmental institutions, as well as historical sites and a number of additional talks and discussions on a variety of topics including a panel discussion on differences and similarities in legal education and practice in the US, Germany, and other countries as well as opportunities for further legal study and internships in Europe.
+Faculty will be drawn from all three schools.
+Students will select two courses (each one worth two-credit hours) out of a total of four courses in the curriculum.
+In addition to coursework, the curriculum includes two three-night field trips to Berlin and Munich to visit courts, other governmental institutions, and historical sites.
+In addition, the program includes speakers on a variety of topics including a panel discussion on differences and similarities in legal education and practice around the world and a discussion of opportunities for further legal study and internships in Europe.

-Classes will be held only during the day and only four days each week, Monday through Thursday, in each of the four weeks of the program.
-The schedule thus leaves students with time to explore the cities, villages and countryside around Giessen and nearby Frankfurt and enjoy long weekends in Germany and the countries surrounding Germany.
+Classes will be held Monday through Thursday, during the day, over the four weeks of the program.
+This schedule leaves students with time to explore the cities, villages and countryside around Giessen and nearby Frankfurt, and the opportunity to travel throughout Europe.
 Paris to the west and Berlin to the east are a mere 300 miles from Giessen.